 IV.
 The Need for Building Permits

-The legal pretext for house demolition has been the control of development in the amended Jordanian planning law .
-Meanwhile virtually no opportunity has been given for legitimate development to take place.
-The result has been the demolition of houses which, without the possibility of building with a permit, Palestinians have had to build without a permit.
-The objective has apparently been to confine Palestinian development to existing urban areas in order to preserve maximum opportunity for land confiscation and Jewish settlement.
+The legal pretext for house demolition has been the control of development in the amended Jordanian planning law.
+Meanwhile, virtually no opportunity has been given for legitimate development to take place.
+The result has been the demolition of houses which, without the possibility of building with a permit, Palestinians have had to rely on without a permit.
+The objective has apparently been to confine Palestinian development to existing urban areas to preserve the maximum opportunity for land confiscation and Jewish settlement.

 Since 1967, Israel has employed a policy of planning, development, and building that severely restricts construction by Palestinians through freezing land registration and planning in Palestinian towns and villages, making it easy to deny applications for permits on the grounds of failure to prove ownership of the land.

 Israeli officials have ignored the Fourth Geneva Convention, which requires “the occupying power to protect the welfare of the people in the areas it has occupied, and international human rights law, which recognizes the right of everyone to an adequate standard of living, including housing.”
 Under the Fourth Geneva Convention, Occupying Powers are prohibited from destroying property or employing collective punishment.
 Article 53 reads: « Any destruction by the Occupying Power of real or personal property belonging individually or collectively to private persons, or to the State, or to other public authorities, or to social or cooperative organizations, is prohibited, except where such destruction is rendered necessary by military operations .»(Amnesty:2007)

 Ostensibly, demolition of houses is a purely administrative procedure based solely on planning considerations.
 However, examination of the location and timing of demolitions and comparing them with the planning policy in the settlements indicate that the mass demolition project serves objectives entirely unrelated to planning.